• Skip to main content

 • Recipes

-• ×
+• Subscribe

-Home » Recipes » Bars and Candies
+Home Β» Recipes Β» Bars and Candies

 Small batch Lemon Bars

-Jump to Recipe Print Recipe
+Jump to Recipe

-A small batch of Lemon Bars recipe baked using a 6x6 square glass dish makes 9 small lemon bars — a perfect dessert for two sweet-toothed souls for two days. 😍
+A small batch of Lemon Bars recipe baked using a 6x6 square glass dish makes 9 small lemon bars β€” a perfect dessert for two sweet-toothed souls for two days. 😍 Trust me, you'll love these bright sunshine bars and they are so easy to make!

 stack of lemon bars

-My love for lemony desserts was fuelled by UmmHamza's love for lemons!
 The first lemon dessert I ever made was Lemon Curd which we ate off the jar and used some to make a lemony Tiramisu.
 I haven't shared those recipes here because it is been more than a couple of years since I made them.
 I didn't want that to happen to these Lemon Bars, therefore sharing them here as my first pure lemon-based dessert on the blog. 😊

 Jump to:

-• Ingredients used in these Lemon Bars
+• πŸ’‘Best Lemon Bars

 • History of Lemon Bars

-• 📖 Recipe
+• πŸ“– Recipe Card

-• 💬 Comments
+• πŸ’¬ Comments

 small batch lemon bars stacked

-Most of the lemon bars recipes out there are almost the same except for the amount of sugar.
-But what surprised me was that the lemon bars recipe in my Betty Crocker book — uses sweetened condensed milk and only egg yolks! 😲I was sceptical to try that and so went with the most trusted bakers.
-I adapted Stephanie Jaworski of Joy of Baking's lemon bars recipe that she made in a 9x13 baking pan and used Sally's technique of poking the baked crust.
-Adapted to make a small batch of lemon bars recipe in my 6x6 glass dish.
+Most of the lemon bar recipes out there are almost the same except for the amount of sugar.
+But what surprised me was that the lemon bars recipe in my Betty Crocker book β€” uses sweetened condensed milk and only egg yolks! 😲I was sceptical to try it and so adapted the most trusted baker's recipe to make a small batch of lemon bars recipe in my 6x6 glass dish.Β

 • Butter: You may use salted or unsalted but make sure to melt the butter and adjust the salt if using salted butter.